 Note: I added the bottle cap stickers to our costumes too.
 And this was a detail I just couldn’t leave out!
 Now, I’m no Studio DIY, but I must say I am pretty proud how these costumes turned out.
 And truthfully, they were extremely easy to make.
 I’m going to share how even though I doubt there is anyone else out there who would want to be an essential oil bottle for Halloween.
 But, maybe you could use this to make a different type of bottle—I could totally see some Shopkins costumes being made from this basic shape.

 (Anyone else out there have a niece obsessed with Shopkins?)

 –corrugated cardboard roll (the linked amount here is enough to make 3 costumes)

 -brown spray paint

--poster-size labels (basically blown up designs from our actual essential oils)
+-poster-size labels (basically blown up designs of essential oils)